A Guide to Onboarding and Offboarding Employees for Risk Prevention

 Benefits of effective onboarding include:

-• Greater return on investment (ROI): Glassdoor found that 77% of employees who had a formal onboarding process achieved their initial performance goals.
+• Greater return on investment (ROI): eLearning Industry found that 77% of employees who had a formal onboarding process achieved their initial performance goals.

-Next, we’ll unpack exactly how you can improve the onboarding process to safeguard your organization’s assets.
+In the next section, we’ll unpack exactly how you can improve the onboarding process, whether in-person or remote, to safeguard your organization’s assets.

 How IT can help craft a secure onboarding program